Need help to sort out a family law problem?

 The family dispute resolution practitioner makes confidential recommendations to us about continuing your legal aid grant.
 We will consider the practitioner’s recommendations, but may not follow them.
 Legal aid will be provided to financially eligible parties to have any agreement reached drafted into a consent order, for filing in court.

-If you do not reach an agreement, the family dispute resolution practitioner can arrange a certificate you can use to show the court you attended the conference.
+The family dispute resolution practitioner also assesses the most appropriate section 60I certificate to issue that you can use to show the court you attended the conference.
 In some cases you may need the certificate if you want to begin court proceedings.
 Ask the court for more information about this process.

 How do I apply for legal aid for a conference?